Being attacked by a dog is a terrifying experience that no one should have to go through.

 An Ohio dog bite lawyer can help you determine whether you have a case.

-Reach out to Bensinger Law now to schedule a complimentary consultation, and discover how Aaron can assist you with your claim.
+Reach out online or call (419) 455-1410 today to schedule a free consultation, and discover how Aaron can assist you with your claim.

 How Does the Ohio Dog Bite Statute Work?

 Ohio dog bite law imposes strict liability for injuries caused by dogs.
 This means that you don’t have to prove negligence to seek compensation.
-Dog owners are responsible to protect the public from their dog, even if the dog has never bitten someone or shown any aggressive tendencies.
+Dog owners are responsible for protecting the public from their dog, even if the dog has never bitten someone or shown any aggressive tendencies.

 And dog bite laws don’t apply just to bites.
 You can get compensation for any injury or property damage caused by a dog.
 So if a dog knocked you to the ground or destroyed your expensive landscaping, you may have a claim.